terrytaylorbonn/terrytaylorbonn.github.io/0-demo.markdown

 To work effectively with AI, the most important thing is to understand that **"Artificial intelligence" is a hack**.
 But an **extremely valuable hack when engineered into target systems properly**.
 That's what ZiptieAI is all about.

+**TOC**
+- 1 “what does jely made of?”
+- 2 The “artificial intelligence” hack (the TF half of an LLM)
+- 3 Google: “what does it mean to hack something together?”
+- 4 The hack in detail: Astounding engineering (GPT-3 transformer (TF))
+- 5 The Ziptie AI site evolution

 <br>

 ## **1 "what does jely made of?"**